University of Houston

 The University of Houston has the most competitive admissions standards within the UH System.
 Beginning in fall 2011, only freshmen who graduate in the top 10 percent of their high school class received automatic admission to the University.
 The entering freshman class of 2016 was larger, more academically prepared (with an average 1146 SAT) and more diverse than ever before.
 Once admitted, undergraduates at UH choose from 110 majors and 130 minors housed in 13 academic colleges and schools and an interdisciplinary Honors College, which is a nationally recognized community of the university's most talented students.
 The University of Houston values undergraduate research as an important educational experience for students and as an essential skill for graduates seeking employment.
 UH facilitates opportunities for all undergraduates to participate in research through multiple avenues, including a senior honors thesis program, an undergraduate research scholarship program, a summer undergraduate research fellowship program and assistance in applying for nationally competitive scholarships.
 Almost half of the entering first-year class chose to participate in the new UHin4 program, which offers closely monitored academic and degree plan advising as well as a fixed rate tuition option.

 The University of Houston offers 119 master's degrees, 47 doctoral degrees, and three professional degree programs (in Law, Optometry and Pharmacy).
 Many of these programs are nationally recognized, with 10 of them ranked among the Top 50 in the country.
 In particular, the entrepreneurship program in the C.T.
 Bauer College of Business that has been ranked among the top three by Entrepreneur Magazine and the Princeton Review for nearly a decade.
-Additionally, the Law Center and the Graduate School of Social Work are consistently ranked in the top tier nationally.
+Additionally, the UH Law Center and the Graduate College of Social Work are consistently ranked in the top tier nationally.

 With more than $151 million in research expenditures in FY 2016*, the University of Houston is home to five national research centers and 25 university research centers and institutes.
 In order to enable scholars to explore emerging research areas and work more effectively with industry, other research organizations and the community, the University has established six interdisciplinary research clusters.
 These clusters are powerful centers of creativity where teams of researchers from a wide range of disciplines collaborate across traditional boundaries to bring research knowledge to bear on issues of intellectual, scientific, social, economic, environmental and cultural importance.